 Are you in a codependency triangle?
 Codependency is a hot topic in the world of pop-psychology.
-As a recovering codependent, relationship expert & marriage and family therapist I want to help others recover from codependency as well.
+As a recovering codependent, relationship expert, marriage counselor, and family therapist I want to help others recover from codependency as well.

 One of my favorite articles by Lynne Forrest; “The Three Faces of Victim – An Overview of the Drama Triangle” she teaches us about how the codependency drama triangle works.
 This crazy codependency triangle has many names, but they all refer to the same pattern.

 I want to teach you what to do when you realize you are on the codependency triangle.

 “Victim-hood can be defined by the three positions beautifully outlined in a diagram developed by a well-respected psychiatrist, and teacher of Transactional Analysis, named Stephen Karpman.
 He calls it the “drama triangle,” I refer to it as the "victim triangle.”
 Says Forrest.
 Whether we know it, or not, most of us react to life as victims.
 Whenever we refuse to take responsibility for ourselves, we are unconsciously choosing to react as victim.
 This inevitably creates feelings of anger, fear, guilt or inadequacy and leaves us feeling betrayed, or taken advantage of by others.

 Forrest sometimes calls the triangle the "shame" generator.

 “Because through it we unconsciously re-enact painful life themes that create shame.
 This has the effect of reinforcing old, painful beliefs that keep us stuck in a limited version of reality.
 No matter where we may start out on the codependency triangle, victim is where we end up, therefore no matter what role we’re in on the drama triangle, we’re in victim hood.
 If we’re on the triangle we’re living as victims, plain and simple!”

 Watch the video below to learn more about how to leave the codependency triangle or scroll down to read the highlights.